hemicharly/graphql-gateway-rest-api/README.md

 5. Install the project dependencies
 `yarn`

-6. Configure your db connection (Default PG connection installed and configured, see `.env` file).
-See `Installation -> Node.js` section [here](https://knexjs.org/).

-7. Delete `.git` folder to disassociate yourself from this project.
+6. Delete `.git` folder to disassociate yourself from this project.

 ####    Folder struct